 Sex-driven immune differences can affect tumor progression and the landscape of the tumor microenvironment.
 Deeper understanding of these differences in males and females can inform patient selection to improve sex-optimized immunotherapy treatments.
-In this study, single-cell RNA-sequencing and protein analyses uncovered a subpopulation of myeloid cells in pancreatic lesions associated with an immune‐excluded tumor phenotype and effector T-cell exhaustion exclusively in females.
+In this study, single-cell RNA sequencing and protein analyses uncovered a subpopulation of myeloid cells in pancreatic lesions associated with an immune‐excluded tumor phenotype and effector T-cell exhaustion exclusively in females.
 This myeloid subpopulation was positively correlated with poor survival and genetic signatures of M2-like macrophages and T-cell exhaustion in females.
 The G-protein coupled receptor formyl peptide receptor 2 (FPR2) mediated these immunosuppressive effects.
 In vitro, treatment of myeloid cells with a specific FPR2 antagonist prevented exhaustion and enhanced cytotoxicity of effector cells.
-Proteomic analysis revealed high expression of immunosuppressive secretory proteins PGE2 and galectin-9, enriched integrin pathway, and reduced pro-inflammatory signals like TNFα and IFNγ in female M2-like macrophages upon FPR2 agonist treatment.
+Proteomic analysis revealed high expression of immunosuppressive secretory proteins PGE2 and galectin-9, enriched integrin pathway, and reduced proinflammatory signals like TNFα and IFNγ in female M2-like macrophages upon FPR2 agonist treatment.
 In addition, myeloid cells treated with FPR2 agonists induced TIM3 and PD-1 expression only in female T cells.
-Treatment with anti-TIM3 antibodies reversed T cell exhaustion and stimulated their ability to infiltrate and kill pancreatic spheroids.
-In vivo, progression of syngeneic pancreatic tumors was significantly suppressed in FPR2 knockout (KO) female mice compared to wild-type (WT) female mice and to WT and FPR2 KO male mice.
-In female mice, inoculation of tumors with FPR2 KO macrophages significantly reduced tumor growth compared to WT macrophages.
+Treatment with anti-TIM3 antibodies reversed T-cell exhaustion and stimulated their ability to infiltrate and kill pancreatic spheroids.
+In vivo, progression of syngeneic pancreatic tumors was significantly suppressed in FPR2 knockout (KO) female mice compared with wild-type (WT) female mice and to WT and FPR2 KO male mice.
+In female mice, inoculation of tumors with FPR2 KO macrophages significantly reduced tumor growth compared with WT macrophages.
 Overall, this study identified an immunosuppressive function of FPR2 in females, highlighting a potential sex‐specific precision immunotherapy strategy.